APIs & Integration Strategy

 Level 3: Component-based Architectures

-This level refers the system architecture are based on components, the main architecture models used here are:
+This level refers to the system architecture based on components.
+The main architecture models used here are:

 • EJB (Enterprise Java Beans)